Home » Strength Training for Muay Thai: 5 Powerful Ways to Dominate in the Ring

 Pull-ups and chin-ups build the lat strength necessary for dominant clinch control.
 When you’re locked in the plum position, your ability to control your opponent’s posture depends heavily on your pulling strength.
 Weighted pull-ups progressively overload this movement pattern, developing the strength needed to manipulate opponents in close quarters.

-Overhead pressing movements, such as the military press and push press, develop the shoulder stability required for adequate punching power.
-These exercises also strengthen the core musculature that transfers power from the lower body to the upper body during strikes.
+Overhead pressing movements, like the military press and push press, build the shoulder stability needed for powerful punches.
+These exercises also strengthen the core, allowing efficient transfer of power from the lower body to the upper body during strikes.
+Check out this guide to core and strength training for runners to improve your athletic performance.

 Although farmers’ walks may appear straightforward, they help build the core stability and grip strength that are directly related to better clinch work and general conditioning.